Compile with mixed precision (Beta)

 Graph Automatic Mixed Precision (GraphAMP)

 The GraphAMP feature is available starting with SambaFlow 1.18.
-It is a convenient way to choose how aggressive the compiler will downcast operations in the model.
+It is a convenient way to choose how aggressively the compiler will downcast operations in the model.

-You use the --graphamp-preset compiler argument to toggle between different presets.
+You use the --graphamp-preset compiler argument to switch between different presets.
 The available options, shown in the following table, offer a tradeoff between accuracy and performance:

 Table 1.
 GraphAMP options